 “Papemelroti is back!”
 I shrieked when my sister told me that the iconic ’90s stationery store reopened in Glorietta, Makati last year.
 The timing is just right.
 We now live in an eco-conscious era where people prefer paper products to plastic.
-The value of vintage is also increasing.
+“Vintage” is also the new “it” word.
 What can be more vintage than a Papemelroti store?

-I headed to Papemelroti’s new location and found myself happily strolling down memory lane.
+I headed to Papemelroti Glorietta and found myself happily strolling down memory lane.
 They still carry the same items that I hoarded back in my schoolgirl days—notepads made of recycled paper, sentimental figurines that I would buy as presents for friends and family, affordable calendars, and inspirational wooden trinkets.

 There are new collections as well—stacks of boxes made of earth-friendly materials, hippie jewelry, scrapbooking materials, and lightweight furniture.
-I could spend long afternoons scouring the store for random finds.
+I could spend long afternoons scouring the store.

 Many years ago, I remember doing some spring-cleaning and renovating.
 I needed to give my childhood bedroom a more mature vibe.
 The first thing to go was my collection of Papemelroti figurines and kiddie souvenirs.
 I was sad to part with them, but my sister convinced me that I had to clear my room of junk and old souvenirs.